andersundsehr/aus_driver_amazon_s3/Documentation/Administration/Installation/Index.rst

 Installation
 ------------

-Add a new file storage with the "Amazon S3" driver to root page (pid = 0).
+Add a new file storage with the "AWS S3" driver to root page (pid = 0).

 .. figure:: ../../Images/aus_driver_amazon_s3-list.png